[Last updated September 25, 2024]

 A long-term care annuity is a special type of annuity designed to help people pay for the costs associated with long-term care.
 People typically buy long-term care annuities to protect their retirement savings since long-term care can be costly.
 Long-term care annuities can work in various ways, but most commonly, the insurer will pay a fixed amount to the insured each month.

-Unfortunately, though, the amount the insured is paid each month is based on how much money they paid into the annuity.
-This means depending on how much care you require, your long-term care annuity may not be able to cover the full cost of your care.
+The amount the insured is paid each month is based on how much money they paid into the annuity.
+This means depending on how much care you require and how much you’ve paid, your long-term care annuity may or may not cover the full cost of your care.

 Long-term care insurance vs. long-term care annuities

 Long-term care insurance and long-term care annuities differ in a few key ways.
-One of the most prominent differences is how they are paid to the policyholder.
-A long-term care annuity is paid monthly when it begins the payback period.
-Long-term care insurance, on the other hand, is paid only when the policyholder incurs a long-term care-related expense.
+One of the most prominent differences is how the policyholder receives payments.
+A long-term care annuity is paid monthly once it enters the payback period.
+Long-term care insurance, on the other hand, is paid only when the policyholder incurs a long-term-care-related expense.

 They also differ in how the insured pays the policy.
-With a long-term care annuity, the policyholder pays either a lump sum payment upfront or a series of monthly payments until the annuity begins to pay out.
+With a long-term care annuity, the policyholder pays either an upfront lump sum or a series of monthly payments until the annuity begins to pay out.
 Once the annuity begins to pay out, the holder no longer has to make payments.
-With long-term care insurance, the insured must pay their premium in perpetuity.
+With long-term care insurance, the insured must pay their premium in perpetuity (unless they are currently receiving benefits).

 Pros and cons of long-term care insurance and annuities

-When making an important purchase like this, it’s important to weigh the pros and cons of both options.
-Both have benefits and drawbacks, so because neither option is perfect, you must choose the option that works better for you.
+When making an important purchase like this, it’s important to weigh the pros and cons of each option.
+Both have benefits and drawbacks, so because neither option is perfect, you must decide which one works better for you.

 Long-term care insurance benefits